 The primary function of carbohydrates is to provide energy for the body, especially the brain and the nervous system.
 Complex carbohydrates are the best choice for a stable blood sugar level.
 Whole grain breads and cereals, legumes, and starchy vegetables are all good complex carbohydrate sources.

-Essential fatty acids play a part in many metabolic processes, and there is evidence to suggest that low levels of essential fatty acids, or the wrong balance of types among the essential fatty acids, may be a factor in a number of illnesses.
+Essential fatty acids play a part in many metabolic processes.
 Good sources are fish and shellfish, flaxseed, canola oil, pumpkin seeds, sunflower seeds, leafy vegetables, and walnuts.